Senate GOP rebukes Trump with Electoral Count Act

 Not all GOP senators, however, think the Electoral Count Act needs to be reformed.

-A few of Trump’s strongest allies or lawmakers, who are trying to appeal to his populist base of support, argued the law has worked fine for more than 100 years.
+A few of Trump’s strongest allies and lawmakers, who are trying to appeal to his populist base of support, argued the law has worked fine for more than 100 years.

 “I’m against fiddling with that law.
 It’s been on the books now for a century and a half, it has governed all of the presidential elections in that timespan and I think it’s worked fine,” said Sen. Josh Hawley (R-Mo.).
 “It looks like the first time Republicans use its provisions, the Democrat majority immediately changes it.”